-Peacemakers have funding available for primary schools in the West Midlands to help them set up a Peer Mediation Plus scheme in 2023 and train staff to get the most out of the scheme.
+Peacemakers still have funding available for primary and secondary schools in the West Midlands to help them set up a Peer Mediation Plus scheme and train staff to get the most out of the scheme.

 Peer mediation involves children being trained to mediate their peers’ conflicts at school.
 It is underpinned by the same values that inform adult mediation.
 It is voluntary, inclusive and leads those people who find themselves in a dispute, to find their own solution to their problem, rather than being told what to do.
 It is conflict resolution for young people, by young people.